BookShark

 Use Your Tax Refund

 Some families who live on a very tight budget earmark their tax refund or a portion of it to buy curriculum each year.
-A refunt typically comes in the late winter or early spring, just the time you are starting to consider your curriculum choices for the upcoming fall.
+A refund typically comes in the late winter or early spring, just the time you are starting to consider your curriculum choices for the upcoming fall.

 Save Each Month